Skip to Main Content

 • Guide procedures like a biopsy

-What to expect at a CT scan appointment
+How to prepare for a CT scan

-Preparing for the scan: Be sure your child dresses in loose, comfortable clothing.
+What to wear: Be sure your child dresses in loose, comfortable clothing.
 Avoid clothing and accessories that contain metal.
 That includes:

 • Belts